oam-dev/rudr/docs/workloads.md

 ## Service

-A Service is used for long-running, scalable workloads that have a network endpoint with a stable name to receive network traffic for the component as a whole.
+A Service is used for long-running, scalable workload that have a network endpoint with a stable name to receive network traffic for the component as a whole.
 Common use cases include web applications and services that expose APIs.

 The name is a little confusing with Kubernetes Service, so maybe we'll name it by Server or ReplicabeService, it's all depending on the Hydra Spec.